raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 ![Screenshot of the package manager in Thonny, showing the "skyfield" library and the 'Install' button.](images/skyfield_2.png)

-### The Astro Pi Replay plug-in

-The Astro Pi Replay plug-in acts as a kind of simulator you can use on Earth that will make your program act as if it is running on an Astro Pi on board the ISS.
-It allows you to test your code before it goes to space without needing to have a Raspberry Pi, camera, or Sense HAT.
-The simulation is not perfect, however, and will only produce photos and sensor data from within its own data set, but it should still allow you to test that your program would work when running on board the ISS.

-You can find instructions for using the Astro Pi Replay plug-in later in this creator guide.
-There is also an online version for you to test your program, as well as the Thonny plug-in.
+If you are using a different IDE to write your code, you will need to follow local instructions for downloading the libraries you want from [PyPi](https://pypi.org/).

 ### Looking ahead

-Now it's time to think about how your team is going to approach this Mission.
+Now that you have set up your coding environment it's time to think about how your team is going to approach this Mission.
 Discuss how you will choose your method, divide up the tasks, and plan your program.
 Speak to your team mentor about your ideas, your progress, and any obstacles along the way.
 They will have lots of ideas to help you plan.